Recognition of collapsible complexes is NP-complete: Bing's rooms and Bing's house with three rooms

 \ifabstr\else

 \fi

-\heading{Triangulations.} In order to obtain simplicial complexes we need to triangulate our gadgets that we obtain from Bing's rooms, Bing's houses etc. It will not be important for us, how do we precisely triangulate pieces in the construction of dimensions $2$ or less. \ifabstr We will just require that the size of triangulation is polynomial in the size of the formula in our reduction. \else For example, the middle level of Bing's house with one thick and one thin wall can be triangulated as suggested in Figure~\ref{f:triangulating} keeping in mind that the triangulations of particular $2$-cells have to be compatible on intersections.
-In some cases, we will require gadgets with many required edges where the number of edges depends on the size of the $3$-CNF formula we will work with (see Figure~\ref{f:conj_g}~or~\ref{f:bl}).
-In such cases we require that the size of the triangulation is polynomial in the number of required edges.
+\heading{Triangulations.} In order to obtain simplicial complexes we need to triangulate our gadgets that we obtain from Bing's rooms, Bing's houses etc. It will not be important for us how do we precisely triangulate pieces in the construction of dimensions $2$ or less. \ifabstr We will just require that the size of triangulation is polynomial in the size of the formula in our reduction. \else For example, the middle level of Bing's house with one thick and one thin wall can be triangulated as suggested in Figure~\ref{f:triangulating} keeping in mind that the triangulations of particular $2$-cells have to be compatible on the intersections.
+In some cases, we will need gadgets with many prescribed edges in some part of the triangulation where the number of these edges depends on the size of the $3$-CNF formula we will work with (see Figure~\ref{f:conj_g}~or~\ref{f:bl}).
+In such cases we require that the size of the triangulation is polynomial in the number of prescribed edges.

 \fi